We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It may reduce calories from meals

-As glucomannan can make the body feel fuller, it might reduce the number of calories a person eats with each meal.
-If the person consumes fewer calories than they burn each day, this could lead to weight loss over time.
+As glucomannan can make a person feel full, it might reduce the number of calories a person eats with each meal.
+If someone consumes fewer calories than they burn each day, this could lead to weight loss over time.

 The fiber itself is also low in calories, so taking it does not add much to the diet.